-Our priority for the next five years is to get 'match fit.'
+This SOI covers year three of our five-year 'match fit' strategy and the following pages expand on this.
 This means our network will be ready for the increased demand as electricity plays a crucial role in decarbonising Aotearoa New Zealand.
-This SOI covers years two to four of our 'match fit' strategy and the following pages expand on this.
 Our five focus areas are:

-- Fit for purpose capital structure - Creating the preferred workplace - Being a force for good in the communities we serve, enabling the equitable transition to a net zero, resilient future - Facilitating decarbonisation and hosting capacity at lowest cost - Investing to maintain a safe, reliable, resilient network at lowest total lifecycle cost.
+- Fit for purpose capital structure - Creating the preferred workplace - Being a force for good in the communities we serve, enabling the equitable transition to a net zero, resilient future - · Facilitating decarbonisation and hosting capacity at lowest cost - Investing to maintain a safe, reliable, resilient network at lowest total lifecycle cost.